johnpeart/dept-of-bad-ideas/_posts/2019-01-30-introducing-department-of-bad-ideas.md

 ## Don't take it too seriously

-One thing you should know is that whilst this is a gameshow our guests will be taking deadly seriously, you shouldn't take it seriously at all!
-Believe nothing you hear, as we're all just making it up as we go along.
+One thing you should know is that whilst this is a gameshow and our guests will be taking it deadly seriously, you shouldn't take it seriously at all!
+Believe nothing you hear, as we’ll all just be making it up as we go along.

 The topics discussed are entirely random, so if there's any correlation or similarity with real world events, it's either  entirely coincidental or a product of your own imagination.

+## What comes next

+Recording of the podcast is going to start soon.
+I’m aiming to record a batch of episodes and then release them s a series later in 2019.

+You’ll be able to download the podcast from the Apple Podcasts app, [subscribe directly to the feed](https://podcast.johnpe.art/podcast.rss), or just [listen to episodes on this website](https://podcast.johnpe.art/episodes/).

+If you’d like to be a guest on the podcast, there’s still time!
+More details can be found in this [blog post]().